-For all children, regardless of any identified additional needs, to become independent, confident and competent learners by the time they leave Porter Croft, taking with them a love for learning.
+For all children, regardless of any identified additional needs, to become independent, confident and competent learners by the time they leave Porter Croft, taking with them a love for learning and the skills for future education and beyond.

 This policy has been developed by the Inclusion Leader, Headteacher, the Senior Leadership Team, teachers, teaching assistants, parents, governors and pupils in order to reflect the new code of practice June 2014.